-While some people swear by their morning coffee for regularity, it has a stimulating effect on the intestines that can increase diarrhea in others.
-Coffee and other beverages that contain caffeine, such as tea and soda, are off-limits for people with IBS.
+Some people swear by their morning coffee for regularity.
+But it has a stimulating effect on the intestines that can increase diarrhea in others.
+Coffee and other beverages that contain caffeine are off-limits for people with IBS.

 If you need a pick-me-up, consider eating a small snack or going for a quick walk.